-The most basic result is $\la S_N\ra_{f^{\N}}\raw 1/2$, or, equivalently, $\la \mu_N\ra_{f^{\N}}\raw f$.
-Since, as we shall see in \S\ref{OBE}, the empirical measure $\mu_N$ is a toy version of Boltzmann's one-particle distribution function, this kind of convergence of averages is conceptually similar to what has been proved for the Boltzmann equation.
-But averages contain no information about \emph{single} outcome sequences.
-The law of large numbers is a step forward in this direction: in its strong form, it states that $f^{\N}$-almost surely,
+The simplest result is $\la S_N\ra_{f^{\N}}\raw 1/2$, or, equivalently, $\la \mu_N\ra_{f^{\N}}\raw f$, Since the empirical measure $\mu_N$ is a toy version of Boltzmann's one-particle distribution function, this convergence of averages is conceptually similar to what has been proved for the Boltzmann equation (cf.\ \S\ref{OBE}).
+But convergence of averages contains no information about \emph{single} outcome sequences; neither does convergence in probability.
+What about the strong law of large numbers?
+This law states that $f^{\N}$-almost surely,

 That is, one may remove a subset $\CN$ from $2^{\N}$ such that $f^{\N}(\CN)=0$ and \er{slln} holds for all $s\in 2^{\N}\backslash \CN$ (i.e., $s\notin\CN$).
 But $\CN$ is not given explicitly and one would like to know \emph{which} $s\in 2^{\N}$ satisfy \er{slln}.
-This question is addressed by the theory of \emph{algorithmic randomness}, as follows:\footnote{Both bullets are due P. \ML\ (1966).
+This question is addressed by the theory of \emph{algorithmic randomness}, as follows:\footnote{Both bullets are due to P. \ML\ (1966).
 See also Calude (2002), Theorem 6.57.
-Our proofs are different.} \begin{itemize} \item Eqs.\ \er{slln} hold if $s\in 2^{\N}$ is $f^{\N}$\emph{-random}; a property defined in Appendix \ref{AR} as a special case of what we call $P$-randomness, defined for so-called computable probability spaces $(X,P)$. \item The set $\CR$ of all $f^{\N}$-random sequences has $f^{\N}(\CR)=1$ (so one may take $\CN=2^\N\backslash\CR$). \end{itemize} The following line of proof of these results is instructive and important, as it can be generalized. \begin{enumerate} \item The theory of \emph{large deviations} provides bounds like the following:\footnote{ First introductions to the theory of large deviations include Ellis (1995), Touchette (2009), and Landsman (2024).
+Our proofs are different.} \begin{itemize} \item Eqs.\ \er{slln} hold if $s\in 2^{\N}$ is $f^{\N}$\emph{-random}; a property defined in Appendix \ref{AR} as a special case of what we call \emph{$P$-randomness},\footnote{We use the letter $P$ for generic probability measures, and $f^\N$, and later $\mathbb{P}$ and variations thereof, for specific ones. } defined for so-called \emph{computable probability spaces} $(X,P)$. \item The set $\CR$ of all $f^{\N}$-random sequences has $f^{\N}(\CR)=1$ (so one may take $\CN=2^\N\backslash\CR$). \end{itemize} The following line of proof of these results is instructive and important, as it can be generalized. \begin{enumerate} \item The theory of \emph{large deviations} provides bounds like the following:\footnote{ First introductions to the theory of large deviations include Ellis (1995), Touchette (2009), and Landsman (2026b).
 Ellis (1985), Dembo and Zeitouni (1998), and Rassoul-Agha and Sepp\"{a}l\"{a}inen (2015) are more advanced textbooks.
 For a coin toss \er{LD1} follows from Sanov's theorem or Cram\'{e}r's theorem, which are equivalent in that case. } for any $\varep>0$, one has

 for some $c(\varep)>0$ and sufficiently large $N$. \item The previous result yields